The role of soft and hard skills is a hot management topic. But few articles or texts provide relevant information for a specific profession.

-- Executive presence and clear communication.
-“As you get more senior, you’ll spend more and more time presenting plans, public speaking and communicating with executives in the company.
-Executive presence also means knowing how best to leverage an executive’s skills to get feedback that will help your project, manage their expectations and ensure they feel like they’re in the loop about work that matters to them.”
+“As you get more senior, you’ll spend more and more time presenting plans, public speaking, and communicating with executives in the company.
+Executive presence also means knowing how best to leverage an executive’s skills to get feedback that will help your project, manage their expectations, and ensure they feel like they’re in the loop about work that matters to them.”

 “PMMs who can approach this type of work ready to pitch in and help are often those that are seen as the most dependable and trustworthy, which helps them create strong relationships across the company.
 I’ve always made sure I’m never above doing the grunt work that’s needed to get something across the finish line.
 While I don’t do it every day, I’m happy to roll up my sleeves to take a screenshot for a help article or write a macro if it means the team will be more successful.
 I reward members of my team that have the same attitude.”

-- Market, competitor and product expertise.
-“PMMs should know their product inside and out, be an expert on its features, capabilities and limitations, and be able to help partner teams figure out solutions to customer problems.
+“PMMs should know their product inside and out, be an expert on its features, capabilities, and limitations, and be able to help partner teams figure out solutions to customer problems.
 This takes work, and it shouldn’t be overlooked.
 On top of that, you should know your competitors’ products almost as well as you know your own.
 What does the competitor’s product have that yours does not?
 Where do you lose?
 Where do you win?
 How do they position themselves?
 These are all questions you should have an answer to.
 Last, you should know your market.
 What are the trends in the market in which you operate?
-What are the factors that influence decision making for your buyers?
+What are the factors that influence decision-making for your buyers?
 What’s coming down the line in terms of regulations or industry shifts that your company might want to get in front of?
 The better equipped you are to answer these questions, the more strategic value you’ll bring to your company.”

-- Know your customer.
-“There are two parts: 1.
-Knowing your personas.
-Specifically, you should be an expert in who buys your software, what their titles are, where they sit in an organization, what matters most to them and how to market to them and 2.
-Connecting that customer persona with actual customers who use your product.
+“There are two parts: First, knowing your personas.
+Specifically, you should be an expert in who buys your software, what their titles are, where they sit in an organization, what matters most to them, and how to market to them; and second, connecting that customer persona with actual customers who use your product.
 If you’re not talking to customers throughout your day-to-day, how can you represent the voice of the customer to the product team?
 I have OKRs (objectives and key results) for my team to have a certain number of interactions with customers each quarter to make sure that customer empathy doesn’t get lost in the shuffle.
 The key is getting these customer insights and then doing something with them to make sure that those insights are driving your roadmap and activities.”

-- Making data-driven decisions.
 “I wouldn’t call myself a numbers person and I don’t think you need to have the data skills of an analyst to do the job.
-That said, I do think you need to understand your company’s baseline metrics, be able to pinpoint the data that would help the team make a decision and back up your plans and initiatives with data that supports your proposal in order to succeed in your role and provide value to your organization.”
+That said, I do think you need to understand your company’s baseline metrics, be able to pinpoint the data that would help the team make a decision, and back up your plans and initiatives with data that supports your proposal in order to succeed in your role and provide value to your organization.”